 Test settings for Visual Studio are stored in a file.
-They define the following:
+The test settings define the following information about each role:

 When you run your tests, you select the test settings to use as the active test settings depending on what you require for that specific test run.
 The test settings file is stored as part of your solution.
-The file has an extension .testsettings.
+The file name has the extension .testsettings.

 The test controller will have agents that can be used for each role in your test settings.
-For more information about test controllers and test agents, see Setting Up Test Machines to Run Tests or Collect Data and Managing Test Controllers and Test Agents.
+For more information about test controllers and test agents, see Setting Up Test Machines to Run Tests or Collect Data and Managing Test Controllers and Test Agents with Visual Studio.

-Use the following procedures to create and remove test settings in your solution for load tests that you plan to run from Visual Studio 2010 Ultimate.
+Follow these steps to create and remove test settings in your solution for load tests that you plan to run from Visual Studio.

-In Solution Explorer, right-click Solution Items, point to Add, and then click New Item.
+In Solution Explorer, right-click Solution Items, point to Add, and then choose New Item.

 The Add New Item dialog box appears.

-In the Installed Templates pane, click Test Settings.
+In the Installed Templates pane, choose Test Settings.